levitsky/identipy_server/README.md

 Scavager: https://github.com/markmipt/scavager

-The other dependencies can be installed using `pip` or the package manager of your operating system.
+All dependencies can be installed using `pip` or the package manager of your operating system.

 How to run IdentiPy Server
 --------------------------